Shower gel

 Shower gel (also called body wash) is a specialized liquid product used for cleaning the body during showers.
-Not to be confused with liquid soaps, shower gels, in fact, do not contain saponified oil.
-Instead, it uses synthetic detergents derived from either petroleum or plant sources.
+Not to be confused with liquid soap, shower gels do not contain saponified oil.
+Instead, they use synthetic detergents derived from either petroleum or plant sources.

-Body washes and shower gels have a lower pH value than the traditional soap, which is also known to feel less drying to the skin.
-In certain cases, sodium stearate is added to the chemical combination to create a solid version of the shower gel.
+Body washes and shower gels have a lower pH value than the traditional soap, and tends to be less drying to the skin.
+In certain cases, sodium stearate is added to the chemical combination to create a solid version of the gel.

 History

-Shower gel is a derivative invention of the liquid soap, which first appeared in the 1800s.
-In 1865, William Shepphard patented the formula behind the liquid soap, but the product gained eventual popularity with the rise of Palmolive soap in 1898, by B.J.
+Shower gel is a derivative invention of liquid soap and first appeared in the 19th century.
+In 1865, William Shepphard patented the first formula for liquid soap, but the product gained popularity with the rise of Palmolive soap in 1898, by B.J.
 Johnson.

-Over time, the formula was adjusted to be less harsh and more skin suitable.
-This eventually led to tailored body products such as shower gel.
-The switch from traditional bar soaps to liquid soaps picked up in the 1950's due to modernized fragrance and packaging options and convenience.
+Over time, the formula was adjusted to be less harsh and more skin-suitable.
+That led to tailored body products such as shower gel.
+The switch from traditional bar soaps to liquid soaps picked up in the 1950's due to modernized fragrance and packaging options, as well as convenience.

 Safety, ingredients, and the environment

-Shower gels are known to contain water, a surfactant (typically Sodium laureth sulfate), moisturizers, and fragrance.
+Shower gels are known to contain water, a surfactant (typically sodium laureth sulfate), moisturizers, and fragrance.
 Some ingredients are known to cause irritation, allergic reactions, and/or harm to the environment.
-A 2024 article details the toxicological risks linked with the chemicals in the beauty and personal care products observed.
-This resulted in the cosmetics industry's transition into cleaner formulations and sustainable packaging.
-A 2022 study on sustainability in cosmetics also spotlights the shift to becoming eco-friendly as some manufacturers now offer refill stations and sustainable packaging.
+A 2024 article details the toxicological risks linked with the chemicals in the beauty and personal care products.
+That resulted in the cosmetics industry transitioning to cleaner formulations and sustainable packaging.
+A 2022 study on sustainability in cosmetics also spotlighted the shift to becoming eco-friendly, with some manufacturers offering refill stations and sustainable packaging.